 2. Conduct stakeholder analysis

 Stakeholder analysis is a technique used to evaluate people’s needs from and influence over a project.
-Don’t assume that all stakeholders within a given management or executive level will have the same power, interest and communication needs.
+Don’t assume that all stakeholders within given management or executive level will have the same power, interest and communication needs.
 Some stakeholders might have a high level of power within the organization along with significant interest, while others will have a low influence on the project.

 3. Establish and communicate the project plan

 Remember: The project plan is not the project schedule.
-The project plan is the formal document that defines the project management processes that are used to execute and control the project.
+The project plan is a formal document that defines the project management processes that are used to execute and control the project.
 I use the project management plan to explain how the project will run and to call out the key project management expectations.
 Some organizations will go to great lengths to produce a project management plan that meets ISO 21500 standards.
 If you’ve ever had to write such a formal project management plan, you might shirk at the thought of writing another one, or even reading one.

 However, if you use the project management plan to form the basis of your project kick-off deck, it can add value to the project team.
-I wrote about project management hacks by including the following PM plan sections as slides in your project kick off deck.
+I wrote about project management hacks by including the following PM plan sections as slides in your project kickoff deck.

 The project management plan in a PowerPoint format can be a useful tool that doesn’t take long to read, apply or even reuse.

 I use a graphical work breakdown structure on every project.
 The work breakdown structure (WBS) in a visual format helps break down the project into small deliverables that can be added into a project schedule.